cotech/jekyll-website/README.md

 ## Deploy CI

-When changes are committed the `.gitlab-ci.yml` file triggers the building of the site and then the copying of the results to https://static.coops.tech/
+When changes are committed to the `master` branch the `.gitlab-ci.yml` file triggers the building of the site and then the copying of the results to https://static.coops.tech/ and when changes are committed to the `dev` branch the site at https://dev.static.coops.tech/ is updated.

 ## Contributing